Pivot-RP provides multiple ways of searching for funding opportunities:

 - Basic and advanced text search – See Searching For Funding Opportunities Using Text Search, below.

-- Searching by sponsor – See Searching for Funding Opportunities by Sponsor, below.
+- Searching by funder – See Searching for Funding Opportunities by Funder, below.

 - Searching by keywords – See Searching for Funding Opportunities by Keyword, below.

-- Rerunning a previously saved search – See Saving and Rerunning Searches for Funding Opportunities, below.
+- Rerunning a previously saved search – See Saving and Rerunning Searches for Funding Opportunities.

 - Viewing a curated list – Curated lists are pre-configured lists of funding opportunities.
 Curated lists that appear on the home page include ones that are: